ruizdealmironfinance/Treasury-Management-Dashboard/README.md

-# Treasury-Management-Dashboard
 # 💰 Treasury Management Dashboard (Educational Simulation)

 ### 🎯 Objective
 This project simulates the **core analytical workflow of a corporate treasury department** — from raw cashflow data to executive dashboards.
-It integrates **liquidity monitoring, working capital analysis, scenario forecasting, and FX exposure**, using a simplified but realistic dataset.
+It integrates **liquidity monitoring, working-capital analysis, and scenario forecasting** using a simplified but realistic dataset.

-The goal is to **recreate the end-to-end pipeline** a Treasury Analyst would manage in a corporate environment (e.g., Repsol, Siemens Energy, BBVA Treasury), and to visualize key insights in **Power BI** and a **professional PDF report**.
+The goal is to **recreate the end-to-end pipeline** a Treasury Analyst would manage in a corporate environment (e.g., Repsol, Siemens Energy, BBVA Treasury), and to visualize key insights in **Power BI**.

 > ⚙️ *This project is purely educational.
 It does not use real company data but aims to mirror professional financial analysis and visualization standards.*